Ashot-Petrosyan04/MLAlgorithms/README.md

 26.Generate a non-linear data set with two classes.
 Implement SVM model to classify this non-linear data set using kernel trick.

+2.6.Write your own code in python to implement a neural network to solve a binary classification problem without using Scikit learn.
+Take a simple neural network with one hidden layer and 2 neurons in it.

 2.9.Train a CNN, to classify MNIST digit and compare its performance with deep neural network model.